skovnats/SVE-Systemic-Verification-Engineering/README.md

 ## 💠 Why S.V.E.
 Exists

-I am **Artiom Kovnatsky**, born in **Nikolaev (USSR)** — a place once rich in light, intellect, and unity.
+II am **Artiom Kovnatsky**, born in **Nikolaev (USSR)** — a place once rich in light, intellect, and unity.
 I grew up in a culture that valued work, knowledge, and integrity above noise.
-Then came the “new order” — when destruction and hypocrisy were sold as progress.
+Then came the “new order” — when destruction and hypocrisy were framed as progress.

-Entire nations were turned from creators into raw material for someone else’s “civilization.”
+I saw entire societies transformed into sources of raw resources — human and material —
+for parts of the Western world (UK, USA, Germany, EU, Israel and allied constituencies),
+under slogans of “freedom,” “progress,” and “democracy.”
+In [**Article 7**](https://www.artiomkovnatsky.com/ru/posts/beyond_obvious/ai_dialogue_7/), I show how the USSR could have been reformed differently —
+yet such evolution was *not* profitable for those preferring dependency over parity.

-I could not accept a world where truth is negotiable and morality is optional.
+I could not accept a world where truth is negotiable and morality optional.
 So I left — to study, to see, to understand.
 Across countries and systems, one question followed me:
 > **Why does the world reward manipulation more than integrity?**